 Dr João Porto de Albuquerque is Associate Professor and Impact Director at the Centre for Interdisciplinary Methodologies, where he directs the MSc in Urban Informatics and Analytics.
 He is a core member of the Warwick Institute for the Science of Cities and an associate member of the Human-Centred Computing Group of the Department of Computer Science.

 My research centres on the study of collaborative and geospatial relationships in sociotechnical information systems.
 This research is situated within an interdisciplinary problem space that intersects geographic information science, organisational information systems, human-centred computing and science & technology studies.

 I’m particularly interested in developing innovative research methods to improve our understanding of sociotechnical urban environments with a view to making cities more resilient and to improving human development.
 I pursue this with two complementary approaches:

 In terms of student supervisions, I'm currently interested in supervising students motivated to work on urban data science from an interdisciplinary perspective.
 My supervised students can receive PhD scholarships from the Warwick Institute for the Science of Cities (Centre for Doctoral Training in Urban Science & Progress) and from the Alan Turing Institute.
-Furthermore, I'm a fellow of the Alexander von Humboldt Foundation and can host postdoctoral fellows with funding from the Feodor Lynen Research Fellowship.
+Furthermore, I'm a fellow alumnus of the Alexander von Humboldt Foundation and can host postdoctoral fellows with funding from the Feodor Lynen Research Fellowship.

 PI: Social Media for Resilience?
-A comparative investigation of decision-making processes using volunteered geographic information, Brazil Partnership Fund 2016-17 (£8,760), University of Warwick/Santander Universities, August 2016-July 2018.
+A comparative investigation of decision-making processes using volunteered geographic information, Brazil Partnership Fund 2016-17 (£8,760), University of Warwick/Santander Universities, awarded August 2016-July 2018.
 Co-I: Dr Nathaniel Tkacz.

 Co-PI: AGORA – A Geospatial Open collaboRative Architecture for building resilience against disasters and extreme events.
-CAPES (Foundation of the Brazilian Ministry of Education), April 2015-March 2018 (R$ 899K total, own budget R$ 110K).
+CAPES (Foundation of the Brazilian Ministry of Education), April 2015-March 2018 (R$ 899K total, managed budget R$ 110K).
 Part of the“Alerts and the Centre for Research on Disasters at University of São Paulo (ALERTA-CEPED-USP)”.
 PI: Carlos Rodriguez (University of São Paulo).

 Past projects (selection)